-- Option to enable starting number and/or prefix for all orders
+- Option to have order date prefixes for all orders

 - Compatibility with WooCommerce Subscriptions and WebToffee subscriptions plugins.

-To get started with the plugin navigate to WooCommerce >Settings > Sequential Order Number.
+From the WordPress dashboard, navigate to WooCommerce >Settings > Sequential Order Number.

 Following is the Sequential order number settings window.
 You can configure the settings as per your preference.

-Start Number – Here you can add a custom starting number for your store’s order numbers.
+Here you can add a custom starting number for your store’s order number.